-Undesignated Shares.
-Our bye-laws will provide for undesignated shares, none of which will be issued or outstanding at the time of the offering.
-Our board will have discretion to issue these undesignated shares without shareholder approval, including in connection with instituting a "poison pill" that would, if triggered, dilute share ownership of a potential acquirer.
+Preferred Shares.
+Our amended and restated bye-laws will include authorized preferred shares, none of which will be issued or outstanding at the time of the offering.
+Our board will have discretion to issue these preferred shares without shareholder approval, including in connection with instituting a "poison pill" that would, if triggered, dilute share ownership of a potential acquirer.
 This authority would allow the board to prevent a takeover by a third party without its approval.

 Classified Board.
-Our bye-laws provide that our board of directors will be divided into three classes of directors.
+Our amended and restated bye-laws provide that our board of directors will be divided into three classes of directors, with the classes to be as nearly equal in number as possible.
 As a result, approximately one-third of our board of directors will be elected each year.
 The classification of directors will have the effect of making it more difficult for shareholders to change the composition of our board.

 Removal of Directors; Vacancies.
-Our bye-laws do not provide for the removal of directors by action of the shareholders prior to the expiration of such director's term.
-In addition, our bye-laws also provide that, provided that a quorum of directors remain in office, any vacancies on our board of directors may be filled by a majority of the votes cast at a duly convened meeting of the directors.
+Our amended and restated bye-laws do not provide for the removal of directors by action of the shareholders prior to the expiration of such director's term.
+In addition, our amended and restated bye-laws also provide that, provided that a quorum of directors remain in office, any vacancies on our board of directors will be filled by a majority of the votes cast by the remaining directors at a duly convened meeting.

 Amendment of Bye-Laws.
-Our bye-laws require the approval of shareholders holding at least 80% of all of our issued and outstanding voting shares to amend certain provisions of our bye-laws unless such amendments are approved by a majority of the directors then in office and eligible to vote on such amendments.
+Our amended and restated bye-laws require the approval of shareholders representing at least 80% of the voting power of all of our issued and outstanding voting shares to amend or waive certain provisions of our amended and restated bye-laws.
 This requirement will make it more difficult to repeal or mitigate the effects of the anti-takeover provisions of our amended and restated bye-laws.